 PAC Australia’s 33rd Conference and National Performing Arts Exchange.

-The Events Centre, Caloundra will be home for more than 400 delegates including Australia’s leading artists and arts managers taking a practical, real-world problem-solving approach to presenting performing arts across Australia.
+The Events Centre, Caloundra was home for more than 400 delegates, including Australia’s leading artists and arts managers taking a practical, real-world problem-solving approach to presenting performing arts across Australia.

 PAC Australia’s 32nd annual performing arts conference “Making Space” and our national Performing Arts Exchange [PAX] took place at the Red Earth Arts Precinct, Karratha between 2 – 6 September, 2018.

 With Chris Bendall at the helm as PAX MC and Karilyn Brown as our “thinker in residence” for the conference, delegates from across the country explored a region where the oldest and newest art on the planet co-exists.

 With full length works from The Last Great Hunt, Tura New Music, Black Swan State Theatre Company & Yirra Yaakin Theatre Company as well as a spectacular performance from Big hART on site with community in Roebourne, the Performing Arts Exchange brought together producers and presenters from across Australia and New Zealand to maximise touring opportunities and build relationships.